ARC Counseling Centers Karens Place Maternity Center

 ARC Counseling Centers Karens Place Maternity Center - Louisa, KY

-Arc Counseling Centers Karens Place Maternity Center is a dual diagnosis treatment facility located at 334 Windy Hill Drive in the 41230 zip code in Louisa, KY.
+Arc Counseling Centers Karens Place Maternity Center is a substance and mental health treatment facility located at 334 Windy Hill Drive in the 41230 zip code in Louisa, KY.
 It is operated by a private non-profit organization.
-Arc Counseling Centers Karens Place Maternity Center provides naltrexone administration, relapse prevention from naltrexone and buprenorphine maintenance.
-Some of the treatment approaches used by Arc Counseling Centers Karens Place Maternity Center include matrix model, counseling for substance abuse and relapse prevention treatment.
-Arc Counseling Centers Karens Place Maternity Center provides long-term rehab, outpatient treatment and regular outpatient treatment.
-It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential substance use treatment.
+Arc Counseling Centers Karens Place Maternity Center provides buprenorphine maintenance, naltrexone administration and relapse prevention from naltrexone.
+Some of the treatment approaches used by Arc Counseling Centers Karens Place Maternity Center include matrix model, counseling for trauma victims and CBT.
+Arc Counseling Centers Karens Place Maternity Center provides long term residential rehab, intensive outpatient treatment and 30 and 60 day inpatient rehab programs.
+It also provides residential substance abuse treatment and inpatient treatment for dual diagnosis.

 Address: 334 Windy Hill Drive, Louisa, KY 41230